KL262 (Early Roman Corinthian Transitional Lamp) [permalink]

 Elongated, tear-shaped outline.
 Tear-shaped, concave, plain discus has central filling hole, thin groove midway between hole and rim, small airhole at bottom, and slightly raised rim.
 Broad, slightly sloping, plain shoulder.
 Triangular nozzle; traces of burning.
 Narrow handle.

 Fabric: 5YR 7/4, pink.
 Slip: 5YR 6/4, light reddish brown.
-Very soft, flaky, fine fabric with rare, very small, rounded to subrounded, white and black inclusions.
+Somewhat soft, medium fine fabric with gritty texture and vaguely conchoidal breaks rare, very small, rounded to subrounded, white and rare black inclusions.
 Thin, even, dull slip as wash.
+Relatively unrefined Corinthian; sim.
+KL171.

 Two joining fragments preserve entire discus, 75% of shoulder, small part of nozzle, and small part of handle.
-Extension erosion and pitting; slight encrustation.
+Extension, slight abrasion and erosion with flaking and major chipping around handle; worn breaks; scattered, thin patches of encrustation.

 Published as